burakkose/reporter-daemon/README.md

 >chartType:"PIE"

-so the application will use `resources/chart/pie/Ranking-report1.xsl` for transforming input data and after transformation, will use `resources/pdf/Ranking-report1-tr.xsl` for creating pdf file.
+so the application uses `resources/chart/pie/Ranking-report1.xsl` for transforming input data and after transformation uses `resources/pdf/Ranking-report1-tr.xsl` for creating a pdf file.

 ##TODOs
-* Adjust namespaces of the input xml files, I know it is complicated.
+* Adjust namespaces of the XML input files, I know it is complicated.
 * Do human readable config setting